badges/shields/doc/performance-testing.md

 ## Profiling the full code

 Want to have an overview of how the entire application is performing?
 Simply run `npm run profile:server` in your terminal.
-This will start the server in profiling mode and any requests you make on `localhost:8080` will generate data in a file with a name similar to _isolate-00000244AB6ED3B0-11920-v8.log_.
+This will start the backend server (i.e. without the frontend) in profiling mode and any requests you make on `localhost:8080` will generate data in a file with a name similar to _isolate-00000244AB6ED3B0-11920-v8.log_.

 You can then make use of this profiling data in various tools, for example [flamebearer](https://github.com/mapbox/flamebearer):